commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 | $002   | LEFT   |
 | $001   | RIGHT  |

 Note that this bitfield is different from the `joystick_get` KERNEL API one.
+Also note that the keyboard joystick will allow LEFT and RIGHT as well as UP and DOWN to be pressed at the same time, while controllers usually prevent this mechanically.

 **EXAMPLE of JOY Function:**

-	10 J=JOY(0) :REM KEYBOARD JOYSTICK
+	10 REM DETECT CONTROLLER, FALL BACK TO KEYBOARD
+	20 J = 0: FOR I=1 TO 4: IF JOY(I) >= 0 THEN J = I: GOTO40
+	30 NEXT
+	40 :
+	50 V=JOY(J)
-	20 PRINT CHR$(147);J;": ";
+	60 PRINT CHR$(147);V;": ";
+	70 IF V = -1 THEN PRINT"DISCONNECTED ": GOTO50
-	30 IF J AND 8 THEN PRINT"UP ";
+	80 IF V AND 8 THEN PRINT"UP ";
-	40 IF J AND 4 THEN PRINT"DOWN ";
+	90 IF V AND 4 THEN PRINT"DOWN ";
-	50 IF J AND 2 THEN PRINT"LEFT ";
+	100 IF V AND 2 THEN PRINT"LEFT ";
-	60 IF J AND 1 THEN PRINT"RIGHT ";
+	110 IF V AND 1 THEN PRINT"RIGHT ";
-	70 GOTO10
+	120 GOTO50

 #### LINE